Bodily Autonomy

 Etymology with the 12-year old

 On a typical morning at casa Griffin, the boy genius and I are talking over our scrambled eggs about etymology and medieval history.
-BG: So dad, is an earl the same thing as a jarl?
-Dad: Well, sort of.
-Same root word, of course, but the implications are very different.
-BG: I bet a jarl … Read More
+BG: So dad, is an earl the … Read More

 Happy New Year!
 Sorry, nothing new yet.

-Yeah, I know it’s February now but we tend to run a little behind here at Griffin Education world headquarters, so we’ve decided to observe the Chinese New Year instead.
-To celebrate, I’ve been trying all week to get some new songs uploaded and posted for you but the internet gnomes appear to be messing … Read More
+Yeah, I know it’s February now but we tend to run a little behind here at Griffin Education world headquarters, so we’ve decided to observe the Chinese New Year instead. … Read More

 Field Report: Conflikt

 Interfilk is a nonprofit that sends filk (yes, that’s a word) musicians to exotic, distant locales to perform.
-This past weekend, I was honored to be the Interfilk guest at the 2014 Conflikt music convention in exotic, distant Seattle.
-I flew up last Tuesday for what I thought would be a couple of days of … Read More
+This past weekend, I was honored to be the Interfilk guest at … Read More

 Common Core, part 3: Ms. Lamoreaux takes exception

-I thought I was done with the Common Core for a while, but my friend J-Mag sent me a link to this video of Karen Lamoreaux addressing the Arkansas state board of education.
-Ms. Lamoreaux is very articulate and presents some valid concerns about the Common Core; I suggest you take four minutes to watch … Read More
+I thought I was done with the Common Core for a while, but my friend J-Mag sent me a link to this video of Karen Lamoreaux addressing the Arkansas state … Read More